 Simply, self-care is anything that you find nourishing.
 It can be restful, stimulating, alone, or with others.
-Some examples of self-care include going on a run, taking a hot bath, meditation, yoga, working out, socializing with friends, or even having sex.
+Some examples of self-care include going on a run, taking a hot bath, meditation or mindfulness, yoga, working out, socializing with friends, or even having sex.
 It can be as simple as your hygiene routine, or as complex (and expensive) as a full spa weekend.

 Research on the Importance of Self-Care